JahirSnake/ActividadETL-F1/README.md

 # First Activity ETL

-This is a Python project that uses libraries for data manipulation, analysis, and database interaction.
+This is a Python project that uses libraries for data manipulation, analysis, and SQL Server database interaction.
 The primary goal is to extract data from an external source, create a relational database, and manage the data within the database, all from Python.

 ## Requirements